 There’s nothing like a calming art project to help bring some greenery to your home.
 With just some paint and creative inspiration, you can transform your cat litter jug into an artistic planter for any flowers or plants that you want to display.
 The lid can be placed under the empty kitty litter jug and then once you have it painted, cut out some holes on the bottom to aerate the soil.
 Then you’re all set!

-Lots of people every year find the need to go out and buy stackable storage units for their yearly holiday decorations.
-Yet, with empty kitty litter jugs, you’ll be able to save money and keep your decorations stored.
-Be it outdoor decorations or indoor ones or even costumes, you’ll be able to easily stack them away into your garage.
+Every year, many people find the need to go out and buy stackable storage units for their yearly holiday decorations without considering that missed opportunity that is upcycled kitty litter jug storage.
+With this idea, you’ll save money and keep your decorations safely stored.
+Be it outdoor or indoor decorations or even costumes, you’ll be able to easily stack them away into your garage.

 Just remember, that if you put away fabric costumes and clothing in the jugs, make sure they’re kept in the garage or attic.
 Be sure to throw in a few silica packs to keep everything free of mildew with utmost freshness.

 If you have kids, then you understand the chaos of mess they can leave in their wake.
 Let your children decorate the outside of the jugs before prepping them for toy storage.
 Each child can have their own jug to store their individual toys, or many can be combined and labeled to provide organization to an entire playroom.

 8. Water Bucket for your Dogs

 If you own pets, dogs specifically, they’re likely going to spend a lot of time outside, and having access to water is important.
 Keep a fresh jug of water for them in the bucket, so you can be assured that they’ll have a place to drink while outside.
 You can choose to transform the lid into a bowl holder and use the jug to store additional water.
 Remember to clean it with vinegar in the first place for safety purposes.